 A user might visit a sports website and select their favorite team.
 They might then navigate to an auto enthusiast blog, and finally fill out a credit card application on a banking site.
 The sports site doesn’t necessarily know that the user loves luxury cars or has a high income.
 Unlike the sports site, the data provider does not have a direct relationship with the user, however since the provider collects data from the user as they travel the web, not just on an individual property, they can form a more complete view of that user.

 What are the benefits?

 Now that we’ve covered the different parties involved in the data collection process and different types of data, we’re ready to get more granular.
-Next week, we’ll delve into the probabilistic and deterministic methods of audience identification and the benefits of each.
+If you found this topic interesting I would recommend you read this post to learn about the probabilistic and deterministic methods of audience identification and the benefits of each.

 This article was refreshed by Eric Shiffman, director of product marketing at SpotX and was originally written by Lexie Pike, product marketing manager.